 Jackie Collins

-However as you are the copyright holder of your original work and if you see someone violating your copyrights, you are authorized to take action for it.
-Normally we say it's an copyright infringement.
-Blogger respects the rights of copyright holders and responsible to help out in copyright infringement situations as they depicts in their Copyright Policy.
+Even Blogger respects the rights of copyright holders and responsible to help out in a situation of copyright infringement as they depicts in their Copyright Policy.

 "Blogger respects the rights of copyright holders and complies with the Digital Millennium Copyright Act (DMCA) and other applicable copyright laws.
 When we receive proper notice as required by the DMCA, we will work to promptly remove content that has been identified as copyright infringement.
 Repeat infringers' blogs are removed, and in appropriate instances Blogger accounts will be terminated."